learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 - The `<li>` is an HTML **list item** _opening tag_
 - The `</li>` is an HTML _closing tag_
-- We would call this pair of opening and closing tags a "`li` tag"
+- We would call this pair of opening and closing tags an "`li` tag"
 - The whole length of text of _opening markup_ plus "wrapped" content plus _closing markup_ (`<li>...content...</li>`) is called "an HTML element;" or, more exactly, an `li element`